Everyone involved with you deserves your gratitude.

 - PROBLEM: If a donor sends you monthly gifts, or simply multiple gifts over the course of the year, and you send them the exact same thank you letter every time, that’s a big yawn.
 It makes the donor wish you’d saved your stamp.
 Or your time.
 Maybe gift #1 was in response to your annual appeal, while gift #2 was a tribute gift and gift #3 was made in response to a special holiday or giving day appeal.
 If you don’t reassure folks you’ll be using this specific gift as per their intention, they may begin to not trust you.

 - SOLUTION: Every gift deserves a different thank you.
 So write different versions and label them #1, #2, #3 and so forth.
 If you don’t know how to input them into your system to ensure the right thank you is generated, ask your database provider to assist you.
-Most donor databases are capable of doing a lot more than you may realize!
+For example, Bloomerang is capable of doing a lot more than you may realize!
 Every thank you, to be meaningful, should match the appeal that generated the gift.

 You wouldn’t send a Hallmark card to which you’d added nothing but your name.